-While we work with very vulnerable families, it is of significance to recognize that almost 50% of the enrolled children who were not up to date with health care at the beginning of the program year, were up to date by the end of the program year.
-This demonstrates staff dedication to helping families recognize the importance of ongoing, preventative health care and the overall well-being of their children.
-During this program year, 22 families experiencing homelessness acquired housing during the program year.
-While our Family Services Workers provide a wide range of resources and information to families throughout the program year, it is noteworthy that almost 70% of the enrolled families received emergency and/or crisis intervention such as meeting immediate needs for food, clothing, or shelter.
+We work with very vulnerable families, it is significant to recognize that only 42% of the children were up to date with preventative and primary health care at enrollment, and even with the closure and pandemic issues, 86% were up to date by the end of the program year.
+During the Covid closure, the health team regularly reached out to families; they had a schedule to assure all families received a check-in call.
+Health staff provide reminders to parents for upcoming physicals and immunizations via telehealth.
+During this program year, 19 families experiencing homelessness acquired housing during the program year.
+While our FSWs provide a wide range of resources and information to families throughout the program year, it is noteworthy that 72% of the enrolled families received emergency and/or crisis intervention such as meeting immediate needs for food, clothing, or shelter.
+Mental Health virtual consultations provided a safe way for virtual check-ins for families.